iml130/lotlan-scheduler/README.md

 # Logistic Task Language
-It is a simple Task-Language to describe Intra-logistic processes.
-The language contains templates, instances of templates and tasks, which orchestrate those instances and trigger other tasks.

-# SolaTask-File
-The `SolaTask`-File is composed by 3 different parts: Templates, Instances and Tasks.
-Each of them can be used and described arbitary complex.
-Also Comments can be annotated via `#`

-# Logistic Task Language

 The Logistic Task Language *(LoTLan)* is a simple, but powerful approach to describe intralogistic materialflow logic.
 A materialflow processes is mainly a transportation task like the pickup *- go to position and get item -* and the delivery *- got to position and unload item*.